-C++ Programming: Advanced Objects
+C++ Programming: Advanced Objects (Same as CSC-17B) UC, CSU

-Advisory: CIS/CSC-17A
+Prerequisite: None Advisory: CIS/CSC-17A

 Description: This is an advanced C++ programming course for students familiar with object-oriented programming that implements basic graphical user interfaces.
 An emphasis will be placed on advanced concepts associated with complex business and gaming applications that utilize exception handling, multithreading, multimedia, and database connectivity.
 54 hours lecture and 18 hours laboratory.
-(TBA option) (Letter Grade, or Pass/No Pass option.)
+(TBA option) (Letter grade or Pass/No Pass option.)